gordenfl/Study/MongoDB/MongoDB_Index.md

     db.mydb.createIndex({ email: 1 }, { unique: True })
     ```

+    The basic data struct it use is B-Tree as well

 4. Hash Index
     Hash process is performed on the field values, which is suitable for uniform distribution and efficient equal value query. later we will learn deep about the Hash Index